 This is an enjoyable cigar, but it’s neither challenging, nor particularly complex.
 It’s an easy cigar, particularly after the first third, and there’s something to be said for that.
 I don’t think it has much of a wow factor, but if you like the Flor de las Antillas, I think it’s worth trying to get your hands on a few.
 In many ways, particularly the first third its different, in other ways, it’s similar—and I think better.
 I’m happy to have a quite a few more, there’s a time and a place for these.

-While the 15-month period that began in June 2013 gave cigar smokers a lot of options in regards to different sizes of Flor de las Antillas, the line’s expansion slowed down quite a bit.
+While the 15-month period that began in June 2013 gave cigar smokers a lot of options in regard to different sizes of Flor de las Antillas, the line’s expansion slowed down quite a bit.
 Since then, there have only been two additional vitolas added to the regular version of the Flor de las Antillas line.

 Earlier this year, My Father offered the Flor de las Antillas Lancero again, though this time to the 80 or so retailers that are members of the Tobacconists’ Association of America (TAA).